Multiplicity, transverse momentum and pseudorapidity dependence of open-heavy flavored hadron production in proton+proton collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: Abstract

 \section{Abstract}

 Recently, with the upgradation of LHC, it is realized that study of heavy-flavored hadrons, namely $\Lambda_{c}^{+}$ and $\rm{D}^{0}$ in hadronic collisions, could reveal the possibility of thermalization of charm quarks.
-With this motivation, we study the production dynamics of these hadrons in proton+proton collisions at $\sqrt{s}$ = 13 TeV by exploiting their dependence on charged-particle multiplicity, transverse momentum, and pseudorapidity using a pQCD-inspired model called PYTHIA8.
-With the help of the established PYTHIA8 tunes to mimic the behavior of thermalization, we investigated the variation of effective temperature and degree of non-extensivity using thermodynamically consistent non-extensive Tsallis statistics.
+With this motivation, we study the production dynamics of these hadrons using a pQCD-inspired Monte Carlo event generator called PYTHIA8 in proton+proton collisions at $\sqrt{s}$ = 13 TeV.
+The production dynamics of these hadrons are analyzed through charged-particle multiplicity, transverse momentum, and pseudorapidity.
+With the help of the established PYTHIA8 tunes to mimic the behavior of flow-like features, we investigated the variation of effective temperature and degree of non-extensivity using thermodynamically consistent non-extensive Tsallis statistics.
 We further attempted to establish a connection between the initial state and final state by estimating the correlation between the number of multi-partonic interactions ($\rm{n}_{MPI}$) with the Knudsen number.